 Mightier than the sword?
-You may scoff, but the right pen can jot down the first scribblings of a multi-million business empire, make a note of whispers that become a hot scoop, or even commit you to contracts that will change your life forever.
-There’s no sword that could do all that.
+You may scoff, but the right pen can jot down the first scribblings of a multi-million business empire, record the hushed whispers of a hot scoop, or commit you to contracts that will change your life forever.
+You’d be hard pushed to unsheath a sword that could do all that.

-But, despite pens inking our signatures and ideas on these momentous occasions, most of the time we bite the lid off a clear plastic biro, it’s just to scrawl a shopping list, or doodle our way through a particularly boring boardroom meeting.
+But, despite being used to ink important signatures and sweeping ideas, pens are also daily tools.
+We bite the lids off a clear plastic Biros every working day; to scrawl a shopping list, jot on a Post-It note, or doodle our way through a particularly boring boardroom meeting.

-This isn’t to say you shouldn’t still invest in the best.
-Up the standard of your everyday pen, and it’ll kick everything else into touch — from your handwriting to your ideas.
-We’ve jotted down our pick of pens, so take a look and make sure that your next scribblings are done in style.
+However, you should still invest in the best.
+Improve the standard of your everyday pen, and it’ll kick everything else into touch — from your handwriting to the quality of your work.
+We’ve jotted down our pick of pens, so take a look and ensure that your next scribblings are scrawled with style.

 The fountain pen — surely the height of writing sophistication?
 It’s just one step down on the flamboyancy scale from the quill, and has been putting thoughts and theories to paper for well over a century.